poiyomi/PoiyomiDocs/docs/special-fx/uv-tile-discard.md

 keywords: [uv, uv tile discard, uv tile, uv toggle, special fx, effect, poiyomi, shader]
 ---

-UV Tile Discard (previously known as UDIM Discard) provides an efficient way to toggle portions of a model on and off at runtime.
-This is done by placing portions of the model on different UV Tiles, and then discarding specific tiles at runtime.
+UV Tile Discard (also referred to as UDIM-discarding) provides an efficient way to toggle portions of a model on and off at runtime.
+This is done by placing portions of the model on different UV Tiles and then discarding specific tiles at runtime.

-Traditionally, UDIMs are used to create a grid of tiles, with specific textures placed on different tiles.
-UV Tile Discard simply uses the concept of UV tiles, not doing anything with any textures.
-You can learn more about UV Tiles and UDIMs from [Foundry Learn](https://learn.foundry.com/modo/901/content/help/pages/uving/udim_workflow.html).
+Traditionally, UDIMs are used to create a grid of tiles with specific textures placed on different tiles.
+UV Tile Discard simply uses the same concept of UV tiles, but without modifying the textures in any way.
+You can learn more about UV Tiles and UDIMs from [Foundry Learn <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://learn.foundry.com/modo/901/content/help/pages/uving/udim_workflow.html).

 :::warning Known Issues with Screen-Space AO
 UV Tile Discard can have some side-effects in Worlds that use a heavy amount of Screen-Space AO Post Processing.
-If a Tile is discarded in a World with this, heavy shadows will be visible around the discarded area.
+If a Tile is discarded in a World with this, heavy shadows and/or ghosting will be visible around the discarded area.

-Although many Worlds in VRChat do not utilize Screen-Space AO, a small percentage still do.
-Keep this in mind when using this feature.
+Please keep this in mind when using UV Tile Discard.
 :::

 ## Discard UV